 Queensland Health is a co-regulator and our responsibilities include:

-- working closely with the Queensland water supply regulator
+- working closely with Water Supply Regulation

 - providing expert health advice and support for risk assessment and incident management.

 Read more about water supply and regulation in Queensland.

 The Australian Drinking Water Guidelines provide a framework for good management of drinking water supplies to ensure safety of drinking water.
 The drinking water quality requirements in the Public Health Act 2005 and Public Health Regulation 2018 are based on these guidelines.